KTH/evolene/README.md

 # Handling of none master/main branches

 The default behaiour is that only main branch (master or main) will be pushed to NPM or Docker registries.
-Other branches will build and tested.
-Just not the last step, saved to a artifact storage.
+Other branches will build and tested, but not saved to a artifact storage like Docker Hub.

 ## Save long lived branches to repository